 eKAM (electronic libraries, archives, museums) aims at promoting digital cooperation between museums, libraries and archives according to the KULDI (Digitisation of cultural heritage committee appointed by Ministry of Education) strategy.
 The ongoing development in the digitisation of Finnish cultural heritage despite lack of funding and a more effective use of resources are also on the agenda.
-National Library has been coordinating the work from the start.
-It will form an important part of the activities of the National Digitisation Centre in the future as well.
+At the end of 2007 the Ministry of Education took a new step by starting to prepare a new National Digital Library strategy.
+National Library is an important part of this strategy work: long-term preservation, accessibility and digitisation.